queeb3/Manifesto/README.md

 ---

-# My Story and Journey to understanding and becoming a Programmer
+# My  Journey to understanding and becoming a Programmer
 In the beginning of this manifesto I stated that this was something I learned as progressed through coding for the first time, let me clarify a summary of my journey to my current understanding to help envigorate you to maybe start questioning the industries standards and best practices: